Olbedo: An Albedo and Shading Aerial Dataset for Large-Scale Outdoor Environments: Olbedo Dataset

 \paragraph{Sky Radiance Capture} For flights in 2025, we capture an HDR all-sky radiance dome with a 180$^\circ$ fisheye rig (Sony ExView II CCD, IR and ND filters).
 Each sequence brackets 11 exposures (0.5--32 s) recorded as 16-bit FITS and merged into a 32-bit EXR radiance map following~\cite{debevecRecoveringHighDynamic1997}.
 The sky camera is aligned to the world frame via surveyed control points (GNSS RTK/total station), and the dome is provided in equirectangular format, as shown in \cref{fig:sky_radiance}.
 We use luminance-only sky domes to model $S_{sky}$ and ephemeris-based sun direction for $S_{sun}$.
 Sky radiance maps and metadata are released per flight; when sky radiance is unavailable, an analytic sky model can be applied.

 \paragraph{Statistics and Coverage} \cref{fig:dataset_stats} summarizes dataset statistics, including the distribution of images by year, scene type, and weather condition.
 Our dataset has 5,664 images from 2022 to 2025, covering four landscape types: office, arena, residential, and natural park.
 Weather conditions include clear-sky sunrise/sunset and overcast days.
+Compared with synthetic datasets, the scene diversity is naturally limited by real data collection, and the site distribution is correspondingly imbalanced.
+We therefore use \textit{Olbedo} primarily for fine-tuning rather than training from scratch, with evaluation conducted on the external MatrixCity benchmark to test whether the learned outdoor albedo prior transfers beyond the captured sites.